undeadwanderer/loita-hack/README.md

 # Loita hack
 A Soita-like Rainmeter skin that displays track information from and controls various media players.
-This is a mod of Loita by Lgv91, itself a mod of Soita which added a settings skin with theme customization, that adds repeat and shuffle buttons to the interface and changes the outdated color picker to a functioning and non-.exe variant.
+This is a mod of Loita by Lgv91 (itself a mod of Soita which added a settings skin with theme customization), that adds repeat and shuffle buttons to the interface and changes the outdated color picker to a functioning and non-.exe variant.

 ### Example screenshots: